stefanoverna/redpomo/README.md

     › redpomo help
     Tasks:
-      redpomo close TASK    # Marks a todo.txt task as complete, and closes the related Redmine issue redpomo help [TASK]   # Describe available tasks or one specific task redpomo open TASK     # Opens up the Redmine issue page of the selected task redpomo pull          # Imports Redmine open issues into local todo.txt redpomo push LOGFILE  # Parses Pomodoro export file and imports to Redmine clients redpomo start TASK    # Starts a Pomodoro session for the selected task
+      redpomo add           # creates a new task on Todo.txt, forwarding it to the remote tracker redpomo close TASK    # marks a todo.txt task as complete, and closes the related Redmine issue redpomo help [TASK]   # Describe available tasks or one specific task redpomo init          # generates a .redpomo configuration file on your home directory redpomo open TASK     # opens up the Redmine issue page of the selected task redpomo pull          # imports Redmine open issues into local todo.txt redpomo push LOGFILE  # parses Pomodoro export file and imports to Redmine clients redpomo start TASK    # starts a Pomodoro session for the selected task

+    Options:
+      -c, [--config=CONFIG] # Default: ~/.redpomo
+          [--no-color]

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'redpomo'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

     $ gem install redpomo

+And then configure it:

+    $ redpomo init

 ## Contributing